ucsd-cse131-s18/ucsd-cse131-s18.github.io/pa4/index.md

 `(sum (link 3 (link 7 false)))` returns the value `10`

-* append - given two lists, append the left list to the front of the right list
+* append - given two lists, append the left list to the front of the right list, if the left list is empty, just return the right list

 `(append (link 4 (link 3 false)) (link 2 (link 1 false)))` returns the list `(4,(3,(2,(1,false))))`